brady-ryan/ordinary_differential_equations/README.md

-Some simple tests of solving Ordinary Differential Equations with Python.
-Utilizes Numpy, Matplotlib, and classes.
+Some simple tests of solving Ordinary Differential Equations with Fortan and Python